build-canaries/nevergreen/.github/ISSUE_TEMPLATE/Bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Submit a bug report if something isn't working how you'd expect
 labels: bug

 ---